 When you have the planner and the year layout settled, it’s time to plunk the information in!

 Another tip, if you are using a printed planner and are writing things in – use pencil.
 That way it’s editable and you can move things around as needed.
 Make sure any digital planner you have also offers a drag and drop option so you can change as you want.

 Some curricula have suggested schedules included, so take that plan (if it works for you) and simply drop them into the planner where they are scheduled to be.
 If it doesn’t work for you, or there isn’t a schedule, go through the program and break it down into chunks.
 Traditional school years are typically broken up into 36 weeks or 180 days.
 Of course, this is just a guideline, but it can be helpful when you need to figure out how to schedule your plans.
 Break things down and add them to the planner.
 Do one thing at a time until you have everything down and – tada!
 Lessons all planned!

-If you are feeling completely trapped by the thought and use of a planner … don’t feel overwhelmed or discouraged, because to be honest, you really just need to Do The Next Thing.
+If you are feeling completely trapped by the thought and use of a planner … don’t feel overwhelmed or discouraged.
+You can write down the plan every day or every week instead of for the whole year if that’s too much.
+To be honest, you really just need to Do The Next Thing.

 Remember, a planner is not a ball & chain.
 It’s just a visual way to see what you are working on.
 If any part of it is stressing you out or weighing you down, drop it.